Sophie-Williams/AutoBotnet/doc/api_spec.md

 ### Delete

-> Delete an user account
+> Delete a user account

 `DELETE /a/auth/delete`